Reg | Photo | Year | Make | Exhibitor | History |

 She made her first NNRG outing at the 2013 Metrocenter event and has been on the road ever since apart from during the COVID pandemic. |

-H669 BNL | | 1991 | Leyland Olympian with Northern Counties double-deck open-top body. | North East Bus Preservation Trust Ltd | This vehicle was one of a batch of eight delivered to Sunderland Busways.
+H669 BNL | | 1991 | Leyland Olympian Northern Counties Palatine open-top body. | North East Bus Preservation Trust Ltd | This vehicle was one of a batch of eight delivered to Sunderland Busways.
 It became Stagecoach 14669 after the take-over of Busways.
 Stagecoach converted it to part open-top in 2007 for use by City Sight-Seeing.
 It has subsequently been converted to full open-top by Gardiners of Spennymoor in March 2008 |

 K723 PNL | | 1992 | Dennis Dart 9.8SDL Alexander Dash B40F